The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Results

 The top panels of Figure \ref{fig:totalCorrelations_alignments} show the $w_{g,+}$ and $w_{g,\times}$ correlations of central galaxy shapes with density tracers.
 The left figure corresponds to SIT shapes; the right figure, to RIT shapes.
-As expected by symmetry, $w_{g,\times}$ are consistent with null, while there is a significant negative measurement of $w_{g+}$, which indicates a projected radial alignment of S galaxies around D tracers.
+We test that $w_{g,\times}$ is consistent with null through symmetry and find that the data has a $\chi^2_{\rm red}=0.8 \pm 0.4$ (SIT) and $\chi^2_{\rm red}=1.1 \pm 0.4$ (RIT) consistent with 1 for a model where $w_{g,\times}=0$ for all scales, while there is a significant negative measurement of $w_{g+}$, which indicates a projected radial alignment of S galaxies around D tracers.
 Moreover, RIT shapes result in a lower alignment amplitude than SIT shapes.
 Both results are in qualitative agreement with observational trends \citep[e.g.][]{Singh2015,SinghMandelbaum2016}.
-The bottom panels of Figure \ref{fig:totalCorrelations_alignments} show the relative difference w.r.t CDM normalised by the expected variance in the signal (i.e. the signal-to-noise).
+The bottom panels of Figure \ref{fig:totalCorrelations_alignments} show the relative difference w.r.t CDM.
 We find that intrinsic alignments are suppressed by dark matter interactions, with the velocity-dependent cross-section exhibiting a suppression of $w_{g+}/w_{g+,\rm CDM}>20\%$ at $r=0.1$ $h^{-1}$ Mpc.
 The suppression of the IA correlation can persist out to $r>1$ $h^{-1}$ Mpc from the cluster centre.
 The suppression can be interpreted as an overall misalignment of the central galaxy shape with the location of nearby galaxies.